2i2c-org/infrastructure/docs/howto/features/community-docs.md

 # Integrate community-documentation with Jupyter Book

-With [`#5045`][mvp], we now support the ability to connect community-documentation with a deployed Hub.
+With [PR `2i2c-org/infrastructure#5045`][mvp], we now support the ability to connect community-documentation with a deployed Hub.
 From an infrastructure perspective, this is a thin integration in which we deliver the following features:

 - A GitHub repository template for community documentation.
 - A hub-adjacent public subdomain `docs.<COMMUNITY>.2i2c.cloud`.